MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Return Value

 A pointer to the first item stored in the span.
+If the span is empty, returns `nullptr`.

 ### Example